CS FMP 200 - Car radio AEG - Free user manual and instructions

 | Stereo Separation | : >25 dB |

 Before going through the checklist, check wiring connection.
-If any of the problems persist after checklist has been made, consult your nearest service dealer.
+If any of the problems persist after the checklist has been made, consult your nearest service dealer.

 | Symptom Cause Solution | ||